If you are already in Sweden and want to apply for a work permit

 If you are a non-EU national with a university degree or five years' professional experience and a salary equivalent to one and a half times the average gross salary in Sweden, you may apply for an EU Blue Card.

-If you have a temporary residence permit based on extraordinary or distressing circumstances, and are able to support yourself through your work, you can apply for a permanent residence permit.
+If you have applied for asylum, have received a temporary residence permit and are able to support yourself through your work, you can apply for a permanent residence permit.

 When you apply for a new job

 When you apply for a new job, you need to include copies of documents that show that you have the right to stay and work in Sweden.
 You also need to bring your residence permit card with you.
 The employer will want to know the duration of your right to work in Sweden and if there are any limitations in your permit.
 The person that hires you will ask for a copy of the documents and will notify the Tax Agency of your employment.